Hsankesara/Hsankesara/README.md

 ### Hello there! 👋

 I am Heet and I do deep learning related stuff.
-I sometimes even write about them too and you can read more about them at my repository [DeepResearch](https://github.com/Hsankesara/DeepResearch).
+I sometimes even write about them too and you can read more about them in my repository [DeepResearch](https://github.com/Hsankesara/DeepResearch).

 ### Find me on the internet: